10 Personalities You May Encounter in Your Next Meeting

 Characteristics: Manipulative, insidious, political, superficially open and honest.

 Countermeasures: When this person’s agenda is known, be prepared in advance with details on why you advocate a different approach.
 In general, press for details to surface hidden intents and surprises.
 Acknowledge this dynamic with the team and ask for their support in advance of the meeting.
 Clearly document and distribute all decisions and any questions left unresolved, so there’s no doubt on the way forward.
-It may be necessary to appeal to the decision maker, which can be a double-edged sword where you’ll have to abide by whatever choice is made.

-Who: The Facilitator
+4. The Facilitator

 AKA: The Guide, The Team Lead, The Project Manager